thebrumby/HotWalletClaimer/README.md

 💡 TIP: It is possible to manage multiple HereWallet accounts using just one Telegram account by initiating several distinct sessions.
 For a straightforward setup, consider using **SCREEN** (see the quick start guide below).
 However, for the more confident user, [PM2](#pm2) is recommended.

 If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot).
+The HereWallet game can be found [HERE](https://t.me/herewalletbot/app?startapp=3441967-village-85935).

 ## 🚀 How To Use (installation based on Ubuntu 20.04/22.04)